 I was 33 years old, and I really should have known better.

-Now, this wasn’t the first time I’d taken her fishing, but it would end up being the last.
+Now, this wasn’t the first time I’d taken her wade-fishing, but it would certainly be the last.

 We shuffled our feet just like we were supposed to and we surprised two stingrays who quickly found other rest areas.